 Understanding UP Fintech Holding's Unusual Options Activity

-On Tuesday, shares of UP Fintech Holding (NASDAQ:TIGR) saw unusual options activity.
-After the option alert, the stock price moved down to $14.51.
+Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $17.51.

 Three Indications Of Unusual Options Activity